Tips for conducting a workshop that WORKS!

 This part may take some practice, but you can do it.
 Your trainer’s intuition will kick in!

 You know, sometimes, in my planning, I will list all the reasons a person might be averse to attending my training with an invested mindset.
 After I list them, I’ll devise ways to counter each during the workshop.

 Go ahead and try it.
 It works for me and helps me to structure a training that addresses those barriers before I even meet them.

 As previously stated, the learner is the most important part of conducting a workshop.
 Do what you can to make it easy for them to learn.

 So far, you have learned the importance of connecting with your learners.
 You’ve also learned how important it is that they connect with one another.
 You now know what a workshop is and what it is not.
 Great progress!

-From here you can have a learner-centric view of training.
-Now, let’s talk a little bit about your training outline and planning the big picture of it all.
+From here, you can have a learner-centric view of training.
+Now, let’s talk briefly about your training outline and planning the big picture of it all.

 Steps in planning and Conducting a workshop

 Aye, the outcome.
 You couldn’t and wouldn’t believe how many trainers plan a workshop without any consideration of what they hope to accomplish in the end.
 It’s sad, and it always shows up in the delivery.
 Get ideas here.